Airbnb hosts are opening their doors to people displaced by the Puerto Rico earthquakes - Local News 8

 More than 100 Airbnb hosts in Puerto Rico have signed up.

-“Airbnb hosts in Puerto Rico have a history of sharing their generosity in times of need,” Kim Rubey, Airbnb’s director of social impact, said.
+“Airbnb hosts in Puerto Rico have a history of sharing their generosity in times of need,” said Kim Rubey, Airbnb’s director of social impact.

 Through Open Homes, Airbnb organizes emergency housing.
-The idea came from Airbnb hosts in 2012, after Hurricane Sandy hit New York and hosts decided to open their homes.
+The idea came from Airbnb hosts in 2012, after Superstorm Sandy hit New York and hosts decided to open their homes.

 Since then, Open Homes has helped more than 40,000 people affected by disasters, conflict, or illness.